pasqal-io/emulators/docs/benchmarks/index.md

 - [Performance](./performance.md)
 - [Noise](./noise.md)

-The accuracy benchmarks compare results between emulators to engender confidence in the results _EMU-MPS_ generates.
+The accuracy benchmarks compare results between emulators to create confidence in the results _EMU-MPS_ generates.
 The performance benchmarks exist to exhibit the runtime and memory consumption characteristics of _EMU-MPS_.
 Based on these, the reader should get a feel for what kind of parameters would be required to be able to run a given sequence in a given time.
 Note that this is independent of whether the emulation results are actually accurate ([see here](../advanced/convergence.md)).
 Finally, the noise page presents benchmarks regarding noisy simulations, focusing on effects specific to noise that are not already covered in the other pages.

 ## Sequences used